 Friendship with God

-Folks, that’s a part of many life stories that I have with God.
 Things took a different turn in my life that year.
 Friendship with God is the greatest thing to ever happen to me.
 Nothing can trump that.
 If I wasn’t able to hear God’s counsel and direction, I am not sure what I would have done.

 God backed me up when no one believed.
 I heard Him and followed through.
 I took the risk because I heard God.
 I knew I am going to pull this off because God is there to help.

 God is relational and He speaks.
 God is practical but at the same time disruptive.
-By disruptive I mean at times He may guide you to take steps that are risky and against normal human reasoning.
+By disruptive, I mean, at times He may guide you to take steps that are risky and against normal human reasoning.

 And that requires you to believe what God says more than other people’s opinion.
 But make sure you hear God correctly because there are many other voices out there including your own.